natemc/qicq/README.md

 # qicq
-qicq ("kick") is a C++ library inspired by q.  qicq depends on boost (any and hana), and the Makefile is currently mac-specific.
+qicq ("kick") is a q-inspired C++ library.  qicq depends on boost (any and hana), and the Makefile is currently mac-specific.

 ## Lambdas